- Current Tours

 Colchester is England’s oldest recorded town and David Furlow will share about its fascinating history, with a particular emphasis on Queen Boudicca.
 The tour will include Colchester Castle.
 In the afternoon we will go to the delightful village of Dedham, made famous by the artist Constable.
 There will be an optional walk to nearby East Bergholt, of special interest to Allerton and Winslow descendants.
 It’s the perfect spot for afternoon tea, a walk along the river, or to browse the art galleries and boutique shops.
 We will dine in a restaurant this evening.
 (B/D)

 This morning expert guide and researcher Sue Allan will take us on a tour of local sites that would have been very familiar to the Pilgrim Fathers.
 We will start at Babworth church where William Brewster and William Bradford came together under Richard Clyfton’s leadership.
-In nearby Retford, we will spend time at the newly opened Mayflower Gallery in the Bassetlaw Museum.
 We will view Scrooby Manor, Brewster’s home in Scrooby, as well as the village church.
 In Austerfield, we’ll enjoy lunch in the Mayflower Pub, then visit St. Helena’s church to see the font where Bradford was baptized and learn about his childhood.
 We will then continue on to Gainsborough, from where the Pilgrims set out on their final and successful escape attempt.
 We will tour the medieval Old Hall, home of a local puritan.
-After time to browse the excellent gift shop, we will return to Lincoln.
+After time to browse the excellent gift shop, we will return to Retford.
 (B/L)

 Day 9: Saturday, June 27, 2020: Stratford-upon-Avon, Gloucester